evandana/learning-react/notes-while-creating-react-starter-todo/flux-redux-time-travel-debugging.md

  - Experience with [Flux](#flux)/[Redux](#redux)

 #### Credits
-Huge credit and thanks go out to the eloquent and elegant explanations on [code-cartoons.com](http://code-cartoons.com) (see [Resources](#resources)).
+Huge credit and thanks go out to the eloquent and elegant explanations on [code-cartoons.com](http://code-cartoons.com) and by [Dan Abramov](http://stackoverflow.com/users/458193/dan-abramov) (see [Resources](#resources)).
 Read the articles, they are content-rich yet quite approachable.
 The notes you read below are my personal reminders about key concepts and should not be substituted for thorough research on these topics.

 <a name="flux"></a>